Boxplot / Diagrams

 • Comparison of different material batches

-• Before-and-after comparison after a process improvement
+• Before-and-after comparison following a process improvement

 Comparative Boxplots